VazkiiMods/Botania/Xplat/src/main/resources/omake.md

 the world's knowledge into a hierarchical and numerical system, where related topics would be placed near each other numerically.

-Labellia painstakingly promoted this system to all the flowers, and finally is was accepted and is the standard today for organizing knowledge.
+Labellia painstakingly promoted this system to all the flowers, and finally it was accepted and is the standard today for organizing knowledge.
 Recognizing the efforts of their wife Munchdew in supporting them during this difficult journey, Labellia named the new system the Munchdewey Decimal System in her honor.